-"Les travaux et les jours" is an extraordinary exhibition.
-André Abbe invites you to immerse yourself in authentic Provence from the 1970s to the 2000s.
-Witness the timeless beauty, traditions and art of living of Provence through Abbe's camera.
+« Work and days » is an unusual exposure.
+André Abbe invites you to immerse yourself in authentic Provence from the 1970s to 2000.
+You will witness the timeless beauty, traditions and art of living of Provence through the apparatus of Abbe.

-Next visit in :
+Next visit in:

-André Abbe was born in the Maison Abbe on the day of the Liberation of Roquebrune sur Argens, August 17, 1944.
+André Abbe was born in the Abbe House on the day of the Liberation of Roquebrune on Argens on August 17, 1944.
 André is a French journalist and photographer.
-His work is in French and Occitan (Provençal).
-Self-taught and passionate about the Langue d'Oc and the culture of Provence, he has worked for France Télévisions, Radio France, the press (Agri 7, Clair Foyer, L'Agriculteur Provençal...) and for conferences given in Provençal or French.
-Now retired, he continues to publish texts and photos for the Passadoc association, with the help of his son François.
+His work is in French and Occitan (provençal).
+Self-taught, passionate about the language of Oc and the culture of Provence, he worked for France Télévisions, Radio France, the print press (Agri 7, Clair Foyer, L Now retired, he continues to publish texts and photos for the Passadoc association, with the help of his son François.

-"Les travaux et les jours" offers a captivating visual narrative, presenting a rich tapestry of daily life in Provence.
-Through Abbe's lens, discover sun-drenched vineyards, bustling markets filled with colorful produce and the rustic charm of Provence's traditional villages.
-Discover the joy and toil of local artisans, lively festivals filled with music and dance, and the enduring traditions that have shaped the fabric of Provençal life.
+« Work and days » offers a captivating visual narrative, presenting a rich tapestry of everyday life in Provence.
+Through Abbe's goal, discover the sunbathed vineyards, lively markets filled with colourful products and the rustic charm of the traditional villages of Provence.
+Discover the joy and hard work of local artisans, the lively festivals filled with music and dance, and the lasting traditions that shaped the fabric of Provençal life.

 INFORMATION

-Total duration: about 2 hours
+Total duration: approximately 2 hours

 LEARN MORE